-If you’re adding, changing, or removing a name on the title, you can submit a name change request through Online Banking.
-The option can be found within Online Banking Account Manager by following these steps:
+If you’re adding, changing, or removing a name on the title, you can submit a name change request through Digital Banking.
+The option can be found by following these steps:

 This request allows us to print/prepare the title so you can process the name change at the DMV.
 We’ll mail the title and permission letter to the address you have on file with us.
 Then bring those documents to your DMV so they can process the name change and send the title back to us.

 What if I or the DMV lose the title while doing a state or name change?